ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartgarden/README.md

 ### Basic behaviour -- WARNING

 This feature cannot prevent a valve from opening while the mower is mowing.
-This can e.g. done manually through the GARDENA app or automatically through a schedule.
+E.g. this can be done manually through the GARDENA app or automatically through a schedule.

 This function can only close the valve as quickly as possible in the